Mountain Climber Lunge

 Mountain Climber Lunge Instructions

-2. Bring your right foot forward and place it next to your right hand.
+2. Bring your right foot forward and place it flat on the floor next to your right hand (or as close as you can get).

-4. Push off your right foot and return to the high plank position.
+4. Step your right foot back to the plank.

 Mountain Climber Lunge Form & Visual